James Ward-Prowse Next Club Odds: Saints skipper linked to West Ham, Newcastle, Tottenham and Aston Villa

 Newcastle

-Newcastle are always mentioned these days when it comes to fresh transfer rumours and thanks to their seemingly infinite source of money, they’re often installed as the favourite.
+Newcastle are always mentioned these days when it comes to fresh transfer rumours and thanks to their seemingly infinite source of money, they’re often installed as one of the favourites in transfer markets.

-Well, this time is no different as they come in as the 9/4 frontrunners to sign Southampton’s midfield maestro.
+Well, this time is no different as they are in the mix at 9/4 to sign Southampton’s midfield maestro.

-A lot of the recent rumours surrounding Ward-Prowse have surrounded Tottenham, who are reportedly keeping an eye on the midfielder.
+Many of the rumours surrounding Ward-Prowse's future have involved Tottenham (8/1), who are reportedly keeping an eye on the midfielder.

-Spurs have been uninspiring this season which seems like an all too familiar tale for them these days.
+Spurs were uninspiring last season which seems like an all too familiar tale for them these days.

 The Tottenham squad is already full of stars, they’re just lacking some key players to get the ball rolling.
 Ward-Prowse isn’t the biggest name but he’s the type of player to come in and do exactly the job he’s meant to do.